allegro/allegro.tech/_posts/2016-04-26-meet-retrofit2.md

 loggingInterceptor.setLevel(HttpLoggingInterceptor.Level.BODY);

 OkHttpClient httpClient = new OkHttpClient.Builder()
         ...
         .addInterceptor(loggingInterceptor)
         ...
         .retryOnConnectionFailure(true);
 ```

 I am sure you have already noticed the call to `setLevel(HttpLoggingInterceptor.Level.BODY)` method.
 OkHttp3 can produce logs at 4 different detail levels:

-* NONE — No logs,
+* NONE — no logs,
-* BASIC — Logs request and response lines + total request time (in milliseconds) and number of bytes sent / received,
+* BASIC — logs request and response lines + total request time (in milliseconds) and number of bytes sent / received,
-* HEADERS — All of the above + request/response headers,
+* HEADERS — all of the above + request/response headers,
-* BODY — All of the above + request/response bodies (if present).
+* BODY — all of the above + request/response bodies (if present).

 If you need something different, just take a look at the sources of [HttpLoggingInterceptor](https://github.com/square/okhttp/tree/master/okhttp-logging-interceptor)
 class for some hints to get you started and write your own logger!